Taxonomy

 Why

 Modern AI systems are compositional.
-A smart intersection might compose a perceptive model (cameras → vehicle detection) with an analytical model (predict congestion) and an agentic actuator (re-time the signal).
+A customer-support assistant might compose a perceptive model (transcribe the inbound call) with an analytical model (classify intent and retrieve relevant policy) and an agentic actuator (draft a reply and file a ticket).
 Each leg has its own input → processing → output flow.
 The flat elements list of a datachain cannot tell three flows apart.

 Subchains let an author group categories into named flows on the datachain type, and then realize those flows multiple times on a single instance.